haneen-izz/reading-notes/301Reading-notes/class02.md

 - React events are named using camelCase, rather than lowercase.
 - With JSX you pass a function as the event handler, rather than a string.

+## questions

+    1. What types of things can you pass in the props? react allows us to pass values from a parent component down to a child component.

+    2. What is the big difference between props and state? state is internal and controlled by the component itself while props are external and controlled by whatever renders the component.

+    3. When do we re-render our application? automatically re-render whenever there is a change in their state or props.

 lick here to read more :
    [link](https://www.freecodecamp.org/news/react-js-for-beginners-props-state-explained/)